-Though names and places have been changed, this case study is a real letter.
-It requires a response.
+Though names and places have been changed, this letter in the case study is genuine.
+It required a response.
 Imagine that you had to write that response.
 What would you say?

 It does need to be noted that the missionary referenced is not the district superintendent.
 The superintendent is a Mexican.